FAQ

 Comments can express support or concern, provide additional information, or suggest alternatives.
 The most substantive and useful comments are specific and respectful, and are related to the content of the DEIS.

 Yes.
-The comment period is open from August 8 to [insert exact closing date], 2025.
+The comment period is open from September 8, 2025.

 Once submitted, substantive comments become part of the official public record for the project.
 The U.S. Bureau of Land Management (BLM) and its cooperating agencies will review all substantive comments as part of the process to develop the Final Environmental Impact Statement (FEIS).